tinder-michaelchoe/NavigationGraph/README.md

 The demo app included in this project shows a comprehensive example with:
 - Welcome screen with multiple paths
-- Sign-in subgraph with forgot password flow
+- Sign-in subgraph with forgot password flow and exit nodes
 - Gender selection with conditional branching
 - Photo selection with modal presentations
 - Map integration
-- Error handling with alerts
+- Error handling with alert controllers (using `.none` transition)
+- Nested subgraphs (photo selector within larger flows)
+- Headless nodes for flow control

 ## Testing